FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 - `50`: Vibration (in tenths of degrees, which would be 5g)
 - `603`: Humidity (in tenths of degrees, which would be 60.3%)

-We need to convert these raw register values into human-readable formats for cloud integration.
+We must convert these raw register values into human-readable formats for cloud integration.
 For instance, we divide the temperature and vibration by 10 to get the actual values in degrees Celsius and g, respectively, and similarly for other parameters like humidity.
 For pressure, the higher and lower register values are combined to compute the complete value accurately.

-To determine how to process raw Modbus data, such as dividing by a specific value, concatenating, or applying other transformation formulas, refer to the manual of the sensor you are using for specific instructions.
+To determine how to process raw Modbus data, such as dividing by a specific value, concatenating, or applying other transformation formulas, refer to the manual of the sensor you use for specific instructions.

 In Node-RED, you can use various nodes for transformation.
 You can choose the [Function node](/node-red/core-nodes/function/) for advanced processing, the [Change node](/node-red/core-nodes/change/) for simpler operations, or the [Template node](/node-red/core-nodes/template/) for defining schemas.
 In this article, I will demonstrate a low-code approach using the Change node to process the data cleanly.